 When a parent dies, you may be left with many questions about your inheritance, your rights, and the rights of your siblings.
 It’s important to get answers, so you can protect your future and estate assets that are rightfully yours.
 Here are answers to some common questions from clients who’ve lost a parent.
 If your question isn’t answered here, we encourage you to contact our Louisiana succession lawyers for help.

-Who Is Considered a Child?
+Who Is Considered a Child of the Deceased?

 - Biological child of the person who died.
 Biological children include children born during a marriage, children born outside of marriage if paternity is acknowledged by the father or proven in court, children conceived but not born before the parent’s death, and children placed for adoption.